Stop Building Worthless Software

 Focus on what doesn't change.

-If the answer to "What happens if my app shuts down?" is "My users will just download the next one"...
+If the answer to “What happens if my product shuts down?” is “Users will just switch”—

-You do not have a business.
-You have a feature.
+You don’t have a business.
+You have a tactic.

-Go find some pain.
+Go find real pain.
 Go do the boring work.

 PS: You can choose the hard work of building a moat, or the hard work of fighting off copycats for the rest of your life.
 Pick one.